 DeLonghi Convection Panel Heater: Best Heater For Both Home And RV

-If you a part-time RVer who wants to purchase a safe space heater for your RV and also use it in your home, then this 1500-watt heater should get the job done.
+If you are a part-time RVer who wants to purchase a safe space heater for your RV and also use it in your home, then the DeLonghi Convection Panel Heater could be just what you’re looking for!

 - Supplies constant, powerful, and silent heat

 - Wall mounting feature

 - Adjustable thermostat

 - Distributes heat evenly up to 300 sq. ft

 - Overheating protection features

 ✔️It can be mounted to a wall

 DuraFlame 3D Infrared Electric Fireplace Stove: Best Infrared Space Heater

 The DuraFlame 3D Infrared Electric Fireplace Stove is a great choice if you want the look and ambiance of a real fireplace.